JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">43</p>

-Everybody goeth about saying, ‘ I will take this, and I will take that’.[^130] They therefore feel great sorrow _when they are disappointed_.
+Everybody goeth about saying, ‘ I will take this, and I will take that’.
+They therefore feel great sorrow _when they are disappointed_.
 He who fixeth his attention on God,
 Shall obtain all happiness and his sorrows shall depart.